yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 You must have the correct time to use OpenVPN on !OpenWrt.

-You may use either ''ntpclient'', ''rdate'' or ''htpdate''.
+You may use either ''ntpclient'', ''rdate'', ''htpdate'' or ''openntpd''.

 '''ntpclient'''